top of page

 • LinkedIn

-Kofi Makinwa holds degrees from Obafemi Awolowo University, Ile-Ife (B.Sc., M.Sc.), Philips International Institute, Eindhoven (M.E.E.), and Delft University of Technology, Delft (Ph.D.).
-From 1989 to 1999, he was a research scientist at Philips Research Laboratories, where he designed sensor systems for interactive displays, and analog front-ends for optical and magnetic recording systems.
-In 1999 he joined Delft University of Technology, where he is currently an Antoni van Leeuwenhoek Professor of the Faculty of Electrical Engineering, Mathematics and Computer Engineering and Head of the Microelectronics Department.
+holds degrees from Obafemi Awolowo University, Ile-Ife (B.Sc., M.Sc.), Philips International Institute, Eindhoven (M.E.E.), and Delft University of Technology, Delft (Ph.D.).
+From 1989 to 1999, he was a research scientist at Philips Research Laboratories, where he designed analog front-ends for interactive displays and digital recording systems.
+In 1999, he joined Delft University of Technology, where he is currently a full Professor and Head of the Microelectronics Department.
 His research interests include the design of mixed-signal circuits, sensor interfaces, and smart sensors.
-This has resulted in 17 books, 300+ technical articles and 30+ patents.
+This has resulted in 20+ books, 350+ technical articles and 40+ patents.

 Dr. Makinwa is an IEEE fellow and a member of the Royal Netherlands Academy of Arts and Sciences.
-He is a co-recipient of 17 best paper awards, including two from the IEEE Journal of Solid-State Circuits (JSSC), two from the VLSI Symposium (VLSI) and five from the International Solid-State Circuits Conference (ISSCC), the top conference in the field on integrated circuit design.
-At the 70th anniversary of ISSCC, he was recognized as being its top contributing author.
-Dr. Makinwa has been a program committee member of several IEEE conferences, and has served the IEEE Solid-State Circuits Society as an Elected member of its AdCom, as a Distinguished Lecturer and as a Guest Editor of the JSSC.
-He has also served on the Editorial Board of the Proceedings of the IEEE, the institute’s flagship journal, and as the Analog Subcommittee Chair of ISSCC.
-He is currently a member of the VLSI ExCom, and is a co-organizer of the Advances in Analog Circuit Design (AACD) Workshop and the Sensor Interfaces Meeting.
+He is a co-recipient of 18 best paper awards, including two from the IEEE Journal of Solid-State Circuits (JSSC), two from the VLSI Symposium (VLSI) and five from the International Solid-State Circuits Conference (ISSCC).
+At the 70th anniversary of ISSCC, he was recognized as its all-time top contributing author.
+Dr. Makinwa has served on the program committees of several IEEE conferences, in particular as the Analog Subcommittee Chair of ISSCC.
+He has also been an AdCom member and Distinguished Lecturer of the IEEE Solid-State Circuits Society, a Guest Editor of the JSSC and an Editorial Board member of the Proceedings of the IEEE.
+He is currently a member of the VLSI ExCom, and a co-organizer of the Advances in Analog Circuit Design (AACD) Workshop and the IEEE Sensor Interfaces Meeting (SIM).

 Kofi Makinwa (TU Delft, NL)